DamienFruleux/ZCU111-Doc/3-Processing-System_programming-method.md

 There are different ways to proceed for the "data management".

-The easiest way is certainly to use a pynq notebook and the [dma class of the Pynq library](https://pynq.readthedocs.io/en/v2.6.1/pynq_libraries/dma.html), but this has some limitations.
+The easiest way is certainly to use a pynq notebook and the [dma class of the Pynq library](https://pynq.readthedocs.io/en/latest/pynq_libraries/dma.html), but this has some limitations.

 That's why I developed a C code that does almost the same thing, but in a lower level, using the standard POSIX libraries ([example 1](https://lauri.xn--vsandi-pxa.com/hdl/zynq/xilinx-dma.html) and [example 2](https://www.hackster.io/whitney-knitter/introduction-to-using-axi-dma-in-embedded-linux-5264ec)).
+This also allows for continuous transfer of the entire available memory.

 Finally, it is possible to do the same thing as in C but in Python (it may be easier for some people).

+If necessary, it is possible to configure and obtain a certain number of parameters in the different IPs, for example the frequency of the PLLs for the DACs, the state of the DMAs...
+This configuration can be done easily with the Pynq libraries because most of the functions are implemented, which is not necessarily the case in the proposed C program, which only contains the elements necessary for proper operation.

+For reasons of simplicity, we preferred to continue to load the overlay using the "Overlay" function of the Pynq library, even with the C language codes.
+We are currently working on a better understanding of these principles in order to do without the Pynq library in the future.

 As there are 2 types of memories (PS and PL) that can be used in each case, I will detail the different possibilities.
 Be careful though, not all possibilities are possible, especially with Pynq.

 # General operation of the Vivado design

-todo : PS->DMA->DAC & ADC->DMA->PS
+The operating principle is relatively simple and remains the same in the different cases.

+For the DACs, the steps are as follows:
+- 1: we load the bitstream (the desing of the circuit)
+- 2: we place in memory the samples we want to send
+- 3: we launch a DMA transfer to send the data in memory to the DACs

+For the ADCs, the steps are as follows:
+- 1: we load the bitstream (the desing of the circuit)
+- 2: we launch a DMA transfer in order to receive the data in memory from the ADCs
+- 3: we recover the samples received from the memory

 # Use Pynq libraries